markeyser/cookiecutter-collabora/docs/how-to-guides/git-branch-naming-standards.md

 # Git Branch Naming Standards for ML Projects

+!!! example "ChatGPT Prompt for Branch Name"
+    Copy and paste the following prompt into ChatGPT to generate a branch name based on your JIRA story:

+    ```plaintext
+    I need a branch name for a new task.
+Here are the details:
+    1. The description of the JIRA story: [Enter JIRA story description]
+    2. The JIRA number: [Enter JIRA number]
+    3. The standard to follow: <category>/<description>-<issue_number_or_jira_key>

+    Please use one of the following categories: feature, bugfix, data, experiment, model, docs, refactor, test, chore.

+    Provide the git command to create this branch.
+    ```

+    **Example Prompt:**

+    ```plaintext
+    I need a branch name for a new task.
+Here are the details:
+    4. The description of the JIRA story: Add user authentication
+    5. The JIRA number: DATA123
+    6. The standard to follow: feature/add-user-authentication-DATA123

+    Provide the git command to create this branch.
+    ```

+    **ChatGPT Output:**

+    ```plaintext
+    git checkout -b feature/add-user-authentication-DATA123
+    ```

 !!! tip "Overview"
     For machine learning projects, maintaining clarity in the Git repository is crucial.
 A consistent approach to branch naming is key to this clarity, facilitating rapid identification of the branch's purpose, aiding in collaboration, and making repository navigation intuitive.